3 Common Mistakes Most Amazon Sellers Make (and How to Fix Them)

 Again: Amazon is the search engine.
 The impact of a suppressed listing is that it will no longer show up on the search results in Amazon and your sales on that listing will be dropped to zero.

 If you’re selling without 10, 20, … listings each day (because they are suppressed by Amazon), you run the risk not to use your full selling potential.

-Usually “defects” why your listings get suppressed are simple and can be fixed relatively easy.
+Usually, “defects” why your listings get suppressed or blocked are simple and can be fixed relatively easy.
 For example, your title might sound too promotional.
-Or an image has non-white background.
+Or an image has a non-white background.